Blazorise/Blazorise.Articles/news/2021-11-15-release-notes-095/post.md

 #### Color variables for RGB(A) values

-Along with the --b-theme-primary CSS variable we are now generating additional RGB(A) variables,
+Along with the `--b-theme-primary` CSS variable we are now generating additional RGB(A) variables,
-    namelly, --b-theme-primary-r, --b-theme-primary-g, --b-theme-primary-b,
+    namelly, `--b-theme-primary-r`, `--b-theme-primary-g`, `--b-theme-primary-b`,
-    and --b-theme-primary-a.
+    and `--b-theme-primary-a`.

 #### Nullable options